-Patients with Heterozygous Familial Hypercholesterolemia (HeFH) or Atherosclerotic Cardiovascular Disease (ASCVD) that need additional lowering of LDL-C-Subsequent Market Opportunity for Bempedoic Acid
+Patients with Heterozygous Familial Hypercholesterolemia (HeFH) and/or Atherosclerotic Cardiovascular Disease (ASCVD) who need additional lowering of LDL-C-Market Opportunity for Bempedoic Acid and BA+EZ

-We expect bempedoic acid may also be used by patients and physicians as an add-on to maximally tolerated statin therapy for patients with HeFH or ASCVD, that require additional lowering of LDL-C. The severity of elevated LDL-C in these patients, their level of cardiovascular disease risk and their therapeutic options all vary widely.
+We are pursuing the development of bempedoic acid and BA+EZ as an add-on to maximally tolerated statin therapy for patients with HeFH and/or ASCVD who require additional lowering of LDL-C. The severity of elevated LDL-C in these patients, their level of CVD risk and their therapeutic options, including those patients only able to tolerate less than the lowest approved daily starting dose of their statin and are considered to be "statin intolerant", all vary widely.

 Patients with ASCVD and persistently elevated LDL-C despite maximally tolerated statin therapy represent a large population with important unmet medical needs.
 In a retrospective analysis of United States data, approximately one-third of high-risk patients treated with statin monotherapy for more than three months failed to achieve LDL-C target levels of < 100mg/dL, and more than three-quarters did not achieve the more stringent goal of < 70 mg/dL.
 Data from the TNT study showed that patients treated with 80 mg of atorvastatin daily demonstrated a major cardiovascular event rate of 8.7% despite having achieved mean LDL-C levels of 77 mg/dL.
 In this study, the higher-intensity atorvastatin 80 mg regimen lowered both LDL-C and cardiovascular events to a greater extent than the lower-intensity atorvastatin 10 mg regimen.
-These findings, among others, suggest that residual risk may be due to residual dyslipidemia.
+These findings, among others, suggest that residual risk may be due to residual hyperlipidemia.

-This has prompted the study of non-statin therapies as add-on treatment to statins for incremental reductions in LDL-C and cardiovascular disease risk.
-PCSK9 inhibitors were recently granted approval in the United States as an adjunct to maximally tolerated statin therapy for patients in these populations that require additional lowering of LDL-C.
+This has prompted the study of non-statin therapies as add-on treatment to statins for incremental reductions in LDL-C and CVD risk.
+The injectable PCSK9 inhibitors were recently granted approval in the United States as an adjunct to maximally tolerated statin therapy for patients in these populations that require additional lowering of LDL-C.